 No matter how fast your VPN service and no matter how thoroughly optimized your hardware and software, internet service providers are still the ultimate determining factor in how fast your connection is.
 Most high tier VPNs clock in with download speeds around 50-60 mbits per second.
 The average internet speed offered by service providers in the US is 50 mbits per second, with most low level and mobile plans barely reaching half of that.
 There’s plenty of room for overlap, but be sure to perform speed tests of your own to make sure the limiting factor isn’t your ISP, not the VPN provider when it comes to latency and speeds.

 DID YOU KNOW?
 You can unblock Netflix in school, here’s how.

 Some VPN users follow the slightly controversial advice of disabling their VPN connection when engaging in bandwidth-heavy but data-light tasks.
 Online gaming is a prime example of this, as very little private information is being sent across the internet, just vague location details associated with your service provider’s IP.

 Because a local ISP will usually have better speeds than any available remote VPN, temporarily disabling the connection software while gaming online is a valid method of squeezing out a little extra speed.
 Just don’t forget to re-enable it back on when you’re done.

 Beware of Fake Speed Boosters

-There are a number of browser extensions and third party apps that claim faster VPN connections on any device.
-Some come with promises of free VPN service, while others tout a mysterious ability to speed up your connection no matter which VPN provider you use.
-The rule for virtual private networks is that if it’s free, you don’t want it.
-This holds true for third party apps as well.
-Unless the software was made by your VPN service, it won’t speed up your connection and is simply not worth downloading.
+There are a number of browser extensions and third-party apps that claim faster VPN connections on any device.
+Some come with promises of free VPN service, while others tout a mysterious ability to speed up your connection no matter which VPN service or provider you use.
+The rule for virtual private networks is that if it’s free and costs zero money, you don’t want it.
+Deals that guarantee services and results as good as this should be read with suspicion.
+This holds true for third-party apps as well.
+Unless the software was made by your VPN service, it won’t speed up your connection, won’t be useful, and is simply not worth downloading.